What Are New Car Rebates and Dealer Incentives?

 *W.A.C.
 24-month term

-Car buyers with less than perfect credit history may not qualify for these types of low-interest programs.
-If your credit is less than ideal, you may want to lean towards cashback or customer rebate offers.
+Car buyers with less-than-perfect credit histories may not qualify for these low-interest programs.
+If your credit is less than ideal, you may want to consider cashback or customer rebate offers.

-Manufacturers may offer special lease programs; these lease programs are usually through their own finance companies.
-You can find these special lease programs on websites such as Edmunds.
-These programs are also known in the industry as sub-vented or subsidized leases.
+Manufacturers may offer special lease programs, usually through their own finance companies.
+You can find these programs on websites such as Edmunds.
+These programs are also known as sub-vented or subsidized leases in the industry.

 Lease a new Lexus for $329/MO**